composewell/streamly/docs/User/Tutorials/streamly-ecosystem.md

 # Streamly Ecosystem

-Streamly ecosystem consists of package built on top of streamly to provide higher level functionality.
+Streamly ecosystem consists of packages built on top of streamly to provide higher level functionality.

 ## streamly-process